 Being the good parent that I am, I recently made my children watch all of the Karate Kid movies (except the one I dub as Kung Fu kid for reasons I might reveal in the future).
 I hadn’t seen some of them in their entirety in many years.

 As we watched, it occurred to me that there are numerous incredible sayings in the films.
-Mr. Miyagi embodies the perfect teacher of both a martial art and how it applies to life.
+Mr. Miyagi embodies the perfect teacher of martial arts and how they apply to life.

 I never thought much of the fourth film, The Next Karate Kid, with Hilary Swank playing Julie-san alongside Pat Morita as Mr. Myagi.
 That was until now.
 My 8-year-old daughter trains with me and I hope I am teaching her in a similar fashion to Mr. Miyagi.
 Hopefully, she will not be as impetuous as Julie-san.